minmingzhao/CarND-Extended-Kalman-Filter-Project-master/README.md

 # Extended Kalman Filter Project Starter Code
-Self-Driving Car Engineer Nanodegree Program
+Self-Driving Car Engineer Nanodegree Program: My 6th Self Driving Car ND Project, 1st Project at Term 2.
+The main goal of this project is to apply (extended) kalman filter from Lidar and Radar sensors of a self driving car using C++ language.

 ---